 At the end of Season 4, Ken’s story comes to an end, and the show ends on a note which seems like a conclusion to the tense events of the previous three seasons.
-Given this fact, it seems unlikely that Tokyo Ghoul will see a new season, unless of course Sui Ishida decides to continue with the manga series and introduce a new plot.
-At this point Tokyo Ghoul season 5 release date of 2021 or 2022 seems like a distant dream.
-Thus, as of now, there’s not much left to do expect sit and wait for an official announcement on the future of Tokyo Ghoul.
+Given this fact, it seems unlikely that Tokyo Ghoul will see a new season, unless, of course, Sui Ishida decides to continue with the manga series and introduce a new plot.
+At this point, Tokyo Ghoul season 5 release date of 2021 or 2022 seems like a distant dream.
+Thus, as of now, there’s not much left to do except sit and wait for an official announcement on the future of Tokyo Ghoul.
 We’re keeping our ears open for news on Season 5, and we’ll update this section as soon as we hear something about it.

 Tokyo Ghoul English Dubbing:

-Despite small glitches here and there Tokyo Ghoul has been successfully dubbed into English, and the English dub has a good set of voice actors who do justice to the original Japanese show.
-In case you want to watch the English dub of the show, you can watch Tokyo Ghoul with English dubbing on Funimation.
+Despite small glitches here and there, Tokyo Ghoul has been successfully dubbed into English, and the English dub has a good set of voice actors who do justice to the original Japanese show.
+In case you want to watch the English dub of the show, you can watch Tokyo Ghoul with English dubbing on Funimation, Anime Lab, and Netflix.

 Tokyo Ghoul Plot: